-The J. Paul Getty Museum and Its Collections: A Museum for the New Century by John Walsh, by Deborah Gribbon
+The J. Paul Getty Museum and Its Collections: A Museum for the New Century by John Walsh and Deborah Gribbon

-Making Architecture: The Getty Center by Harold M. Williams, by Ada Louise Huxtable, by Stephen D. Rountree, by Richard Meier
+Making Architecture: The Getty Center by Harold M. Williams and Ada Louise Huxtable and Stephen D. Rountree and Richard Meier

 Iconography and Electronics upon a Generic Architecture: A View from the Drafting Room by Robert Venturi